ls1intum/Artemis/docs/dev/guidelines/client-design.rst

 1. Theme-specific global styles
 ===============================

-It might happen that you need to modify a global style rule in one of the themes, for example if you're using a external library which styles need to be overridden.
+It might happen that you need to modify a global style rule in one of the themes, for example if you're using an external library which styles need to be overridden.

 | Each theme has its own file to which custom global styles can be added: ``theme-dark.scss`` and ``theme-default.scss``.
 | For styles that should be applied in both themes, use ``global.scss``.